 Of course, here are just a few examples:

-- If there is a tornado, flood, forest fire, or hurricane, AmeriCorps members help communities recover from the damage caused by that disaster.
+- AmeriCorps members help communities recover from the damage caused by natural and other disasters.

-- To promote environmental stewardship, AmeriCorps members remove trash and other man-made debris from local ponds.
+- AmeriCorps members remove trash and other man-made debris from local ponds to promote environmental sustainability.

 - AmeriCorps members assist veterans and military families in filing for benefits claims, so they get access to the resources they need.